 An IIoT platform or an IIoT hub is the software into which all data, i.e. the information about the digital twins, runs.
 Further evaluations of the data can then be carried out via the platform or further software, e.g. B. AI applications are operated.
 Since IIoT platforms contain data that is usually critical to the success of companies, they must meet the highest standards of cyber security and data sovereignty.

 An example of such software is iiotecos. iiotecos is digital IIoT software that connects machines, records the current status of tools, systems, workpieces, etc. in the form of digital twins, and aggregates and visualizes data. iiotecos can be used internally or across companies.

-What do IIoT and Industry 4.0 have in common?
+The Relationship between IIoT and Industry 4.0

 Both terms are closely interwoven, but both concepts differ significantly.
 Industry 4.0 is part of the high-tech strategy of the German federal government and is intended to advance the digitization and computerization of industrial production.
 This concept includes numerous strategic building blocks.